Bruhat Bengaluru Mahanagara Palike: Zones

-This move will lead to better civic management, higher power and accountability, greater accessibility to citizens, solve logistical issues, higher tax compliance etc.
+This move is expected to lead to better civic management, increased power and accountability, greater accessibility for citizens, resolution of logistical issues, and higher tax compliance.

 Income and expenditure

 The BBMP raises more than half if its annual income from the collection of property tax, a third from State government grants and the remainder received in Central government grants, direct service fees, licences (advertising hoardings) and rent from municipal owned property.

 Role of the BBMP

 Property tax collection

 A shift to a unit area self assessment method of property tax collection in Bangalore was successful, leading to a sharp rise in tax collection revenues.
 Phase one of the reforms starting in 2000 led to a 33 per cent increase in tax revenues, whilst a second phase initiated in 2007 led to a 74 per cent increase the following year.

 Roads and infrastructure

 Bangalore contains approximately 1,920 km of arterial and sub-arterial roads.
 Roads are badly constructed, full of potholes and frequently dug up and re-laid.
 The Deccan Herald describes an "unholy nexus of corporators and contractors [...] benefiting from the lucrative business of filling potholes, relaying and asphalting roads annually".

 The BBMP came under criticism in 2005 from Information Technology companies for failing to effectively address the crumbling road and traffic infrastructure of the city.

 In July 2005, the Karnataka High Court castigated the BBMP for failing to maintain roads in good condition.

 The BBMP's contracting system for the city's roads are reported to operate under a corrupt commission system.
 When work is tendered and the bid won by a contractor, a percentage (perhaps up to 20%) is paid to the area corporator, MLA and BBMP council.

 In 2015, artist Nanjundaswamy installed a life-size crocodile as a form of protest against 'killer' potholes.
 This was followed a month later with the installation of a giant anaconda.